 Weekly recycling was considered by the City Council in the City’s last Request for Proposals for Residential Recycling.

 The rates for weekly collection and every other week collection were presented to Council.
 The cost for weekly collection was nearly double what is currently paid.
 At the time, when an organics recycling program was also being explored, the City Council chose to keep recycling costs down and stay with the current schedule.

 Yes, you can get a different-sized cart or a second cart.
-See the recycling cart page for sizes and details.
+See "Cart sizes, upgrades, extra carts" section of the recycling page for details.

 There is no extra charge for the cart or collection from it.

 Items need to be rinsed out and cleaned of any food debris.
 They don’t need to be dishwasher clean.

 Please dry them before placing in your cart.
 This prevents contaminating other items and also avoids turning paper recycling into a soggy mess.

 Clean and dry recyclables also help keep your cart clean.

 Please call the Health Division at 952-826-0370.
 They will check to see if it is a City Code violation and, if so, notify the property owner.

 Items of this nature can be brought to the Hennepin County Drop-off Facility in Bloomington, located at 1400 West 96th Street.
 Call the Hennepin County Environmental Services at 612-348-3777 or visit their website at www.Hennepin.us for more information.